RetroPie/RetroPie-Docs/docs/First-Installation.md

 |![firstboot](https://cloud.githubusercontent.com/assets/10035308/12865816/d4c76dfa-cc74-11e5-9a1f-922a6d830d49.png)|
 ## Configuring Wifi

-If you wish to use a wifi dongle to transfer roms over the network rather than a USB stick or Ethernet cable you'll need to setup your wifi- which can also be done from the Retropie menu in emulationstation:
+If you wish to use wifi to transfer roms over the network rather than a USB stick or Ethernet cable you'll need to setup your wifi- which can also be done from the Retropie menu in emulationstation:

 ![wifi](https://cloud.githubusercontent.com/assets/10035308/12865761/adc9f5c6-cc72-11e5-9b02-9e98b90bbd98.png)